Privacy

 Why do we exchange personal information with third parties?

-We may sometimes exchange your personal information with other companies to deliver our products or services to you which may include dealing with complaints or marketing our own products.
+We may sometimes exchange your personal information (including credit information and credit eligibility information) with other companies to deliver our products or services to you which may include dealing with complaints or marketing our own products.

 We may also disclose your personal information to third parties where you request us to or consent to us doing so or in order to fulfill our legal obligations.
 The information we provide to other organisations will be limited to what is required to provide the service or comply with the law.
 We don’t give your personal information to other companies for any other purposes not mentioned above e.g. marketing non Virgin Money products and services.